-There’s nothing quite like cracking open an ice-cold beer at the end of a long, hot summer day.
-The cool, dewy can in your hand, those crisp, golden suds hitting your parched mouth for that first glorious sip … are you drooling yet?
+There’s nothing quite like cracking open an ice-cold beer at the end of a hot summer day.
+The frosty can in your hand, those crisp, golden suds hitting your parched mouth for that first glorious sip … can’t you just taste it?

-Now that summer is officially here, you’ve no doubt got plans to escape to your favourite lake, beach, or buddy’s backyard for some much-needed sunshine.
-But instead of waking up the next day with a hangover, we have the perfect solution to keep you cooler than Steve McQueen on a Roadster: water.
+Whether you’re kicking back at your favourite lake, beach, or buddy’s backyard, it can be tempting to keep knocking back those brewskis.
+But instead of waking up with a hangover, we have the perfect beverage to keep you cooler than Steve McQueen on a Roadster.
+What is this awesome drink?
+Water for the win!

 Why Water Matters